instructure/canvas-lms/doc/api/data_services/md/static/data_service_introduction.md

 This event data could help instructors to gather insight about the relationship between students and their assignments.

-* What type of assignments are typically gradable?
+* What types of assignments are typically gradable?
 * How long does it take to submit something that has been assigned?
 * What assignments present the biggest challenge, e.g. which need the most retake attempts?